Center for Energy Efficiency and Renewable Technologies

 On July 25, the ALJs issued a Ruling that denied Motions for Evidentiary Hearings and Testimony because no specific disputed facts were identified in these Motions, and provided that Opening Briefs were due September 25 and Reply Briefs October 6.
 On August 4, the ALJs issued a Ruling clarifying that the final documents requested in this proceeding will be final Comments and Reply Comments, not briefs and reply briefs, and that Reply Comments are now due October 13.

 Energy Storage (R.15-03-011)

-On February 24, the CPUC issued a Proposed Decision (PD) resolving all remaining issues for Track 2 of the Energy Storage Rulemaking except Multiple Use Applications.
-The PD does not expand utility storage targets, but sets forth a process for implementing AB 2868, which requires utilities to procure an additional 500 MW of specific storage resources.
+On May 8, the CPUC issued D.17-04-039, which resolved all remaining issues for Track 2 of the Energy Storage Rulemaking except Multiple Use Applications (MUAs).
+This Decision does not expand utility storage targets, but sets forth a process for implementing AB 2868, which requires utilities to procure an additional 500 MW of specific storage resources.
 It affirms the 1% Energy Service Provider / Community Choice Aggregator storage procurement target, but establishes a limit on that obligation to ensure parity with utility storage procurement obligations.
-It declines to modify prior decisions on the eligibility of certain resource types to count toward utility storage procurement targets.
-The PD adopts rules on the treatment of station power used to charge storage devices.
-The proceeding remains open to address Multiple Use Applications issues.
-Parties filed comments on March 16 and Reply Comments on March 21.
+It declines to modify prior decisions on the eligibility of certain resource types to count toward utility storage procurement targets, and adopts rules on the treatment of station power used to charge storage devices.
+R.15-03-011 remains open to address MUA issues.

 Water-Energy Nexus (R.13-12-011)